jgreathouse9/mlsynth/Vignettes/PCR/PCRVignette.md

-A Tutorial on [Principal Component Regression](https://doi.org/10.1080/01621459.2021.1928513) for Synthetic Controls
+A Short Tutorial on [Principal Component Regression](https://doi.org/10.1080/01621459.2021.1928513) for Synthetic Controls
 ==============

 **Author:** *Jared Greathouse*

 > **Note**
 >
 > **mlsynth** is an ongoing project; any feedback or comments are most welcome!
-See the Cali.py file for my replication code of the empirical example.

 # Introduction
 This tutorial uses publicly available data to demonstrate the utility of Principal Component Regression (PCR).
 As a sort of prerequisite, I presume that the reader is familiar with synthetic control methods (SCM).
 Precisely, I show how we may use the syntax to estimate the causal impact of interventions.